nathanaeltan/Project-2/README.md

 ## Unsolved Problems
-Still Need an edit function and a better way to pull data other than just pulling data form the DOM
+-Still Need an edit function and a better way to pull data other than just pulling data form the DOM

+-On Heroku, if the user adds too a certain number of attractions to the summary

 ## ERD

 ![ERD](https://github.com/nathanaeltan/Project-2/blob/master/images/ERD.png)